 How Are The Effects Of Heroin Addiction And Sedative-Hypnotic Addiction Different Or Similar?

-Both heroin and sedative-hypnotics addiction lead to physical dependence and severe withdrawal symptoms.
-Heroin causes intense euphoria and quick addiction, while sedative-hypnotics, such as benzodiazepines, lead to drowsiness, confusion, and slower onset of addiction but are equally dangerous and potentially fatal when mixed with other substances.
+The effects of heroin addiction and sedative-hypnotic addiction are both similar in causing physical dependence and severe withdrawal symptoms, but differ in their specific impacts.
+Heroin addiction effects include intense euphoria and rapid dependency development, while sedative-hypnotic addiction effects manifest as drowsiness, confusion, and gradual onset of dependence, though both are equally dangerous and are fatal when combined with other substances.

 What Are The Different Slang Names For Heroin?